 Her younger sister, on the morrow, she went to her elder sister; she walked, coming, coming, coming, coming, she stood.
 And she exclaimed: “O !Ko-g!nuing-tara!” let the child suck.”

 And her elder sister sprang out of the reeds, she ran up to her younger sister, she caught hold of her younger sister.
 Her younger sister, springing aside, gave her the child.
 Her younger sister said: “I am here!”

 Therefore, she (the elder sister) spoke, she said to her younger sister: “Thou must not continue to come to me; for, I do not any longer feel that I know.”
 And her younger sister returned home.

 Consciousness begins in the feminine

 Since the enlightenment, western culture has tended to equate consciousness with intellect and to ascribe this to the masculine.
-Even Jung linked the unconscious more to the feminine.
+Even Jung linked consciousness more to the masculine.

 But a myth compensates one-sidedness.
-Here consciousness begins with feminine feeling and feminine action: the hyena's envy, breast feeding, the younger sister's devotion to her elder sister and her sister's baby, her courage in facing the lioness.
+Here consciousness begins with feminine feeling and feminine action including, the hyena’s envy, breast feeding, the younger sister’s devotion to her elder sister and her sister’s baby and also the younger sister’s courage in facing the lioness.

 As therapists we also compensate: we help a client to be conscious of feeling; a deep injury can only become conscious through empathy and nurture.
 Again, consciousness begins in the feminine.